Using Presto (Trino)

 • Conducting SQL syntax parsing and query planning

-• Adjusting worker nodes when running queries and tracking activities of worker nodes
+• Adjusting worker nodes when running queries and tracking the activities of worker nodes

 • Worker

 Workers perform tasks received from the coordinator and process data.
-The task execution result is transferred directly from worker to client.
+The task execution result is transferred directly from the worker to the client.

 Query execution process

-1. Start the Presto worker process and register with the coordinator's discovery server
+1. Start the Presto (Trino) worker process and register with the coordinator's discovery server.

-5. Ther worker reads data from data sources through the connector plugin
+5. The worker reads data from data sources through the connector plugin.

-6. The worker executes the task in the memory
+6. The worker executes the task in memory.

 Data sources